Young men in the service of their country: Frank, Jack, Mike, Dave and Matt

 They may have had another child, Rachael, who was recorded as born to Jacob and Susanna Everhart and was a twin to John Everhart.
 The two babies were baptized in the Salem Evans Creek Lutheran Church in November, 1845.
 Rachael's fate is unknown.
 Sarah and Mary Polly Everhart were also both baptized in the Salem Evans Creek Lutheran Church, Bucks Township, Tuscarawas Co., Ohio (Mary on September 18, 1847).

 The family must have moved to Indiana shortly after Mary Polly was born.
 They appear on Page 207 of the 1850 Federal Census of Indiana living in the town of Auburn in DeKalb County, and page 212 of the 1860 Federal Census of Richland Township, DeKalb County, Indiana (just west of Auburn).
 Jacob Everhart's occupation is shown as 'blacksmith' in both of these records.
 Hilya was their first child born in Indiana.
 The George and Elizabeth Everhart family (see above) was living in Union Township in 1850 (The town of Auburn is also in Union Township) but had moved to Missouri before 1860 (see note above).
 It seems likely that these Everhart families were connected in some manner.
-Ten years later (1870), portions of both Everhart families show up in Missouri.
+Ten years later (1870), portions of the same two Everhart families show up in Missouri.

 There are no records of the Jacob Everhart family serving in the Civil War.
 Jacob was still young enough to have volunteered and John would have been 18 years old in 1863.